nmlgc/mly/README.md

 Finds the longest fully repeated and unique range of MIDI events.

+### `loop-unfold`

+Repeats a range of MIDI events starting at a given point before the end of the sequence.

+Useful for reconstructing a full second repetition of a loop that only appears in truncated form in the original sequence.
+Does not modify any delta times to re-synchronize multi-track sequences; you might want to flatten such sequences using the `smf0` command beforehand.

 ### `smf0`

 Flattens the sequence into a single track and writes the result as SMF Type 0 to stdout.